 Christmas is that bizarre time of the year when people who don’t have anything to do with Jesus suddenly start praising His name.
 Celebrity singers whose lifestyle and beliefs do not include any room for Jesus have wonderfully sincere sounding songs about the birth of Christ.

-I am not going to name who these are but think about how they are and the irony becomes clear.
+I am not going to name who these are, but think about how they are, and the irony becomes clear.
 Singers who support things opposed to the word of God are calling us to come and worship baby Jesus.
-Maybe they find the baby less threatening than the grown-up Jesus who confronted evil and certainly condemned much of what modern culture calls good.
+Maybe they find the baby less threatening than the grown-up Jesus, who confronted evil and certainly condemned much of what modern culture calls good.

 And then there were those annoying wise men who even told Herod they came to worship the King of Kings.
 It was pretty hard to silence these powerful foreigners.
 Then there was that star.
 Everyone saw that.
 Of course, this might have been just a temporary news item on page three if Herod didn’t overreact and slaughter all the male babies born around the same time.
-Talk about late term abortion.
+Talk about late-term abortion.
 These little ones were nursing and loved one minute and killed the next.

 There just was no room for Jesus.
 He was as big a threat to the dark rulers and influencers of the world then as he is now.

 Yet, now as then, we still celebrate his birth.
 Those of us who know him celebrate the loudest.
-Or at least we should.
-When wonderfully talented people sing of his praise in Christmas carols, but they know not to whom they sing I wonder, if as they sing the words to O Holy Night, they are more moved than when they sing Jingle Bells.
+Or, at least, we should.
+When wonderfully talented people sing of his praise in Christmas carols, but they know not to whom they sing, I wonder if as they sing the words to O Holy Night, they are more moved than when they sing Jingle Bells.
 And when they burst out with Joy to the World, do they know why there is joy?

 Of course, without Christmas, there would be no Easter.
 Jesus is the reason for both seasons.
-You see that little baby is the great Messiah, the Savior of all mankind.
+You see, that little baby is the great Messiah, the Savior of all mankind.
 But do we as a culture get this connection?
 Perhaps it is just safer to be happy at Christmas and mix Jesus and Santa into one big Christmas ornament.
-Christmas is way less threatening when Jesus remains a baby and when his birth is hidden by the frenzy of gift giving and receiving especially by some jolly old elf called Santa.
+Christmas is way less threatening when Jesus remains a baby and when his birth is hidden by the frenzy of gift-giving and receiving, especially by some jolly old elf called Santa.

 Two thousand years ago, there was no room for Jesus.
 Today, nothing has changed.
 There is still no room for Jesus.
 Except in the hearts of his followers.
-People who don’t follow the ways of this world and are considered outsiders and ignorant.
+People who don’t follow the ways of this world are considered outsiders and ignorant.
 The shepherds had room for Jesus.
 I guess we’re the modern shepherds.

-Make room for Jesus the baby and it’ll be easier to make room for Jesus the Messiah.
+Make room for Jesus the baby, and it’ll be easier to make room for Jesus the Messiah.
 After all, they are one and the same.